dwarvesf/playground/Blockchain/NFT Fractionalization.md

 author: Tran Khac Vy
 ---
 ## What is a fractional NFT?
-- A fractional NFT is simply a whole NFT that has been devided into smaller fractions, allowing different numbers of people to claim ownership of a piece of the same NFT.
+- A fractional NFT is simply a whole NFT that has been divided into smaller fractions, allowing different numbers of people to claim ownership of a piece of the same NFT.
 The NFT is fractionalized using a smart contract that generates a set of tokens linked to the indivisible original.
 - These fractional tokens give each holder a percentage of ownership of an NFT, and can be traded or exchanged on secondary markets.

-# How it works?
+# How does it work?
-- To break this NFT into fractions, it must first be locked in a smart contract, which will split the ERC-721 token into multiple ERC-20 tokens as per the instructions the NFT owner has given.
+To break this NFT into fractions, it must first be locked in a smart contract, which will split the ERC-721 token into multiple ERC-20 tokens as per the instructions the NFT owner has given.
 The owner specifies everything, from the number of ERC-20 tokens to be created, to their prices, to the metadata to be used, to any other property they deem important.
 Each fraction or ERC-20 token created represents partial ownership of the NFT.
 The fractions can then be put up for sale at a fixed price for a particular time or until they get sold out.

 ![](https://i.imgur.com/Y8tFCaq.png)